-Diavik Diamond Mines (2012) Inc. (DDMI) is asking for approval for the deposition of processed kimberlite into one or more of two underground and/or open mine workings (A418 and A154) located at the Diavik Diamond Mine beginning in late 2021 (the proposal is also called PKMW in this document).
-Based on the current mine plan, A418 is the preferred and likely option and A154 is the alternate.
-The A21 mine working was removed from consideration during the Mackenzie Valley Environmental Impact Review Board's (MVEIRB) Review of the PKMW.
+In 2021, Diavik Diamond Mines (2012) Inc. (DDMI) received Ministerial approval of the Processed Kimberlite to Mine Workings Project (PKMW Project), following an Environmental Assessment by the Mackenzie Valley Environmental Impact Review Board (MVEIRB).
+The Ministerial approval was for the deposition of processed kimberlite into one or more of two underground and/or open mine workings (A418 and A154) located at the Diavik Diamond Mine.
+Based on the current mine plan, DDMI decided to utilize A418 only.
+DDMI removed the A21 mine working from consideration during the MVEIRB's Review of the PKMW Project.

-The PKMW can be summarized as follows.
+The PKMW Project can be summarized as follows.
 First, DDMI will deposit processed kimberlite in the form of a slurry into the mine workings.
 Most water deposited as part of the processed kimberlite slurry will be pumped out of the pit, but some of this "porewater" will remain on top of the processed kimberlite.
 DDMI will then add freshwater from Lac de Gras overtop of the processed kimberlite in the pits to create a deep pit lake where stable layers of water will form naturally, isolating the processed kimberlite from the surface environment.
 Over one to two years, this porewater will concentrate at the bottom of the pit lakes, leaving a deep clean freshwater layer overtop.
 The freshwater and porewater layers will not mix under normal conditions, effectively sealing the processed kimberlite and related porewater very deep in the lake.
 After re-filling the pits with lake water, DDMI will monitor the water quality in the pit lakes to verify that the top 40 meters of the water column is protective of fish, people and wildlife.
 Once near surface water quality has been confirmed to be safe, these pit lakes will be reconnected to Lac de Gras by creating several gaps in the dikes, allowing fish and water to move freely between the pit lake and Lac de Gras.

-After several rounds of public reviews during the Wek'èezhìi Land and Water Board's (WLWB) preliminary screening of DDMI's PKMW application, the MVEIRB decided to conduct an environmental assessment (Review) on DDMI's proposed PKMW.
-As part of the Review process, DDMI conducted an environmental assessment of the PKMW, which was presented in a Summary Impact Statement.
+After several rounds of public reviews during the Wek'èezhìi Land and Water Board's (WLWB) preliminary screening of DDMI's PKMW Project application, the MVEIRB decided to conduct an environmental assessment (Review) on DDMI's proposed PKMW Project.
+As part of the Review process, DDMI conducted an environmental assessment of the PKMW Project, which was presented in a Summary Impact Statement.

-Following a thorough public review of the PKMW, the MVEIRB, in its Report of Environmental Assessment and Reasons for Decision (REA), recommended that the PKMW be approved to proceed to the regulatory/permitting phase with specific terms and conditions, including the implementation of REA Measures 1 to 6, to mitigate potential adverse impacts of the PKMW on components of the environment considered important to stakeholders, including potentially affected Indigenous

-Groups.
-The MVEIRB's recommendations were approved by the responsible minister(s) on June 4, 2020, allowing the PKMW to move to the permitting phase, which includes the continuation of the WLWB's Water Licence Amendment process for the PKMW.
+Following a thorough public review of the PKMW Project, the MVEIRB, in its Report of Environmental Assessment and Reasons for Decision (REA), recommended that the PKMW Project be approved to proceed to the regulatory/permitting phase with specific terms and conditions, including the implementation of REA Measures 1 to 6, to mitigate potential adverse impacts of the PKMW Project on components of the environment considered important to stakeholders, including potentially affected Indigenous Groups.
+The MVEIRB's recommendations were approved by the responsible minister(s) on June 4, 2020, allowing the PKMW Project to move to the permitting phase, which included the continuation of the WLWB's Water Licence Amendment process for the PKMW Project.